Woodshock

 Woodshock is a 2017 American psychological thriller drama film written and directed by Kate and Laura Mulleavy, in their joint feature directorial debut.
 It stars Kirsten Dunst, Joe Cole, and Pilou Asbæk.
-The plot follows a woman who, reeling after the loss of her mother, begins to cope by using a powerful substance which has hallucinogenic, violent repercussions.
+The plot follows a woman who, reeling after the loss of her mother, begins to cope with her grief by using a powerful substance which has hallucinogenic, violent repercussions.

-Inspired by the Redwood forests of Northern California, the Mulleavy sisters co-wrote the script for the film over the course of two years.
+Inspired by the Redwood forests of Northern California, the Mulleavy sisters co-wrote the script for the film for two years.
 Woodshock was filmed on location in Humboldt County, California in the summer of 2015.
-Kirsten Dunst, who prepared for the role over the course of a year, also served as the film's executive producer.
+Kirsten Dunst, who prepared for the role for a year, also served as the film's executive producer.
 The film had its world premiere at the 74th Venice International Film Festival, before receiving a limited release in the United States on September 22, 2017 by A24.

 Plot

 Theresa provides her terminally-ill mother a cannabis joint laced with poison, allowing her to commit assisted suicide.
 After her mother's death, she inherits her home in rural Northern California.
 Theresa's boyfriend, Nick, wants her to move elsewhere with him, but she insists on staying in her mother's house.
 Theresa returns to her job at a cannabis dispensary owned by her friend Keith, but is noticeably withdrawn.
 She attends a house party with Keith, and talks with Johnny, a mutual friend who is younger than both of them.

 One day while Theresa is working, a sick elderly man, Ed, comes into the shop to pick up the same poison-laced cannabis Theresa administered to her mother.
 Theresa gives him the cannabis and he leaves; aware that he is using it to commit suicide, Theresa experiences an emotional breakdown.
 Ed returns later in the evening, informing Theresa and Keith that the drug failed to work.
 In the middle of the night, Theresa receives a phone call from Keith.
 She meets him at a carwash, where he tells her that Johnny has died, and accuses her of accidentally selling Johnny the poison-laced cannabis intended for Ed.